 As a choreographer, I strive to write dances that are both compelling and idiomatic–the coolest dance in the world isn’t worth anything if it doesn’t flow well enough for people to get the hang of it.

-My dances have been called as far afield as California and Alaska, so that’s pretty cool!
+My dances have been called as far afield as Alaska and England, so that’s pretty cool!
 Feedback is always welcome (as are requests!)–feel free to drop me a line.

-Dances marked with an asterisk (*) are particular favorites/frequently called by others.
+Dances marked with an asterisk (*) are particular favorites/have achieved escape velocity and are frequently called by others.

 Barack Me, Obamadeus* [accessible] — smooth, hey-like figure up/down the set, satisfying promenade > circle right transition